pingcap/community/teams/README.md

 Review access is by invitation only and must be approved by consensus of the maintainers.
 A reviewer is considered emeritus by their own declaration.
 An emeritus reviewer may request reinstatement of review access from the maintainers, which will be sufficient to restore him or her to active reviewer status.

-Review access can be revoked by consensus by the maintainers (except the reviewer in question if they are also a maintainer).
+Review access can be revoked by consensus by the maintainers.

 ### Committers